 To optimize Magento websites, besides from choosing a fast web hosting, you need to implement a CDN (Content Delivery Network), utilize caching, enable flat categories and flat products, enable Magento compilation, clean up Magento database and logs, perform specific MySQL configurations, update indexes, install PHP accelerators, among other optimization tricks you will need to pull.

-On the other hand, SuiteCommerce Advanced will make it easier for the business as it comes with lighting speed performance out of the box.
+On the other hand, SuiteCommerce Advanced will make it easier for the business as it comes with lightning speed performance out of the box.
 With an advanced architecture, edge caching and content delivery network it provides incredibly fast loading pages.
 It’s quite amazing to observe SCA websites perform even faster than average speed of top online retailers (for example: store.apple.com, nordstrom.com, officedepot.com, overstock.com, amazon.com among others).

 Magento is probably the shopping cart software with more available extensions.
 Any product feature, just name it, and boom it’s available for you thanks to a Magento developer coding from a remote place in the world.
 Actually there’s so many extensions in the menu, that I’ve read Magento customers complaining about how overwhelming it gets!
 Unbelievable right?
 I guess there’s people that they just like to complain.